-Every commune (Gemeinde) and canton (Kanton) has its own particularities when it comes to quizzing wannabe Swiss.
+Every commune (Gemeinde) and canton (Kanton) has its own particularities when it comes to quizzing and naturalising wannabe Swiss.

 This week the canton of Vaud published a list of 128 multi-choice questions with the aim of harmonizing the cross-examination process undertaken by communes.

-Those applying will need to answer these 128 and a further 32 questions of a more local nature set by their commune, according to a press release.
+Those applying for Swiss citizenship will need to answer a selection of these 128 and a further 32 questions of a more local nature set by their commune, according to a press release.

 Here are few of the very easy ones translated:

 - What is the main ingredient in rösti? potato; carrot; onion; cabbage.

 - Lake Geneva is situated in Switzerland and which other country?
 France; Italy; Austria; Germany.

 - Which country does not have a border with Switzerland?
 Italy; Belgium; France; Germany.